Deutsche Bundesbahn: Organisation

 The DB was a state-owned company that, with few local exceptions, exercised a monopoly concerning rail transport throughout West Germany.
 The DB was placed under the control of the Bundesverkehrsministerium (Federal Transport Ministry).
-With its headquarters in Frankfurt, in 1985 the DB was the third-largest employer in the FRG, with a strength of 322,383 employees.
+With its headquarters in Frankfurt, in 1985 the DB was the third-largest employer in West Germany, with a strength of 322,383 employees.
 A special transit police (Bahnpolizei) provided security.
 The catering needs of the DB were supplied by the “Deutsche Schlafwagen- und Speisewagengesellschaft” (DSG), later “Deutsche Service-Gesellschaft der Bahn”, as the former DRG caterer Mitropa was situated in East Germany and serviced the Deutsche Reichsbahn in the GDR.

 As West Berlin lay surrounded by the GDR, local and long-distance railway services in the divided city were provided exclusively by the DR, although the DB operated a ticket office in the Hardenbergstraße near the main West Berlin passenger station Zoologischer Garten.

 1949–1970

 The immediate tasks in the early years after the end of World War II involved the reconstruction of the heavily damaged infrastructure and the replenishment of locomotives and rolling stock.
 Contrary to the Deutsche Reichsbahn in the GDR, the DB was not subject to reparations and benefited from the influx of capital through the Marshall Plan.
 During the early years, new steam engines were constructed and placed into service.
 The last new steam locomotive type was the Class 10, which entered service in 1957.
 Only two units of class 10 were built.
 In 1959 DB took the last steam locomotive delivery when the last of the class 23 locomotives was delivered.
 Soon, with increase in mass motorization, the railway started to lose passenger volume.
 As a result, rail buses were introduced on some lines, while other smaller volume lines were closed.
 Main lines became increasingly electrified.
 The later years of this epoch saw a decrease and eventual phasing out of steam engines, with the last one to cease regular service in 1977.
 Traction was provided increasingly by diesel and electric engines.
 With increased use of diesel and electric locomotives, progress was made in decreasing travel time for passengers.
 New types of passenger trains were introduced such as the Trans Europ Express and the InterCity.

 Transport of goods also had to compete with the ever-increasing competition from trucks.
 Furthermore, traditional services such as coal and iron ore shipments declined with the changes in the overall economy.